trisongz/lazyops/docs/future-updates.md

   behaviour in a future sprint.
 - Evaluate whether importing heavy SQLAlchemy dependencies at module import time can be deferred to improve startup performance for non-database use cases.

+## lzl.io
+- `lzl.io.queue.background` references an `EventQueue` class that is not defined within the package.
+Confirm intended implementation and wire in the missing queue before advertising the API publicly.
+- `PersistentDict` still mixes legacy ``typing`` aliases (`Optional`, `Dict`, …); migrate the remainder to ``import typing as t`` once behaviour stabilises to keep type hints consistent with newer modules.